 Two-factor authentication uses

-So much of our lives now happens online and our digital accounts are a magnet for hackers and cybercriminals.
+With so much of our daily lives now taking place online, our digital accounts have become a target for hackers and cybercriminals.
 Used as a fraud prevention method, 2FA requires a consumer or user to confirm their identity before accessing an account.
 Below are common ways 2FA is used.

+- eCommerce transaction confirmation:2FA helps to keep your eCommerce accounts and transactions secure.
 Have you ever tried to log in to your Amazon account on your phone when you normally shop on your laptop?
 A message appears saying that Amazon does not recognize your phone as a trusted device.
-Amazon then requires that you provide your password along with a unique security code delivered by text message or authenticator app.
-When you enter the code, you’re verifying that you trust the new device.
-This process protects you as a customer because it helps to ensure that you’re the only person who can access your account—even if someone else knows your Amazon password.
+Amazon then requires you to provide your password along with a unique security code delivered by text message or email.
+By entering the code, you’re verifying that you trust the new device.
+This process protects you as a customer because it helps ensure that you’re the only person who can access your account—even if someone else knows your Amazon password.

-- Device/network authentication: Authenticating a user before allowing him/her access to a secure application on your network is important to protect your company’s digital assets.
-When your organization has so many laptops and other devices it’s difficult to keep track and multiple users on your network, 2FA offers an additional layer of security.
+- Device/network authentication:2FA provides important protections for company devices and digital assets.
+With so many laptops and other devices, it can become difficult for organizations to keep track of multiple users on your network.
+2FA offers an additional layer of security.
 Similarly, if you have an Apple phone, you are most likely familiar with two-factor authentication for your Apple ID.
-Like online shopping, with two-factor authentication, you can only access your account on a trusted device or the web.
-Companies that utilize 2FA are making sure that their customers and users are who they claim to be.
+Like online shopping, 2FA ensures only you can only access your account on a trusted device or the web.
+Companies that utilize 2FA are making sure that their users are who they claim to be.

 - Third-party portal access: Organizations also utilize 2FA to connect their employees, information, and content, using products like Microsoft 365.
-To ensure work can be performed from any device, Microsoft 365 2FA gives businesses a secure means to allow their employees to sign in to their accounts.
+To ensure work can be performed from any device, Microsoft 365 2FAallows employees to securely sign in to their accounts.
 2FA protects users from credential theft by making high-risk accounts resistant to phishing and channel jacking.

 Benefits to businesses

-- Increased security: 61 percent of data breaches involve the use of unauthorized credentials.
-Requiring two credentials to access an account delivers an extra layer of security to prevent hackers from using stolen passwords, devices, and other individual pieces of information to gain access to an online account.
+- Increased security:74 percent of all breaches include the human element, with people being involved either via error, privilege misuse, use of stolen credentials, or social engineering.
+Stolen credentials are one of the top three ways that attackers can access an organization.
+2FA delivers an extra layer of security to prevent hackers from using stolen passwords, devices, and other individual pieces of information to gain access to an online account.
 Even if the victim’s password is hacked, the password alone is not enough to pass the authentication check.

 - Increased flexibility and productivity: In today’s remote and hybrid work environment, 2FA offers a way for employees to access documents, data, and company applications from any device without compromising the organization’s network-sensitive information.

-- Protects brand credibility: 77 percent of consumers have stayed loyal to specific brands for 10 or more years.
+- Protects brand credibility: 77 percentof consumers have stayed loyal to specific brands for 10 or more years.
 Brand reputation and cybersecurity go hand-in-hand.
-When a company’s network is breached, its brand reputation with consumers is likely to be damaged in the aftermath.
-A Ponemon Institute study found that a data breach affects an organization in the following ways:
+When a company’s network is breached, its brand reputation with consumers is likely to be negatively impacted in the aftermath.
+Research shows that a data breach affects an organization in the following ways:

 Mandatory cyber insurance requirements

-Over the last two years, there has been an increase in phishing and ransomware attacks, and the costs related to resolving a data breach continue to rise.
-In May of 2021, a single password was compromised and The Colonial Pipeline was the victim of a ransomware attack that impacted the digital equipment that managed the pipeline.
-It’s no longer a case of IF your organization will be targeted, it’s now a matter of WHEN.
+In recent years, there has been an increase in phishing and ransomware attacks, and the costs related to resolving a data breach continue to rise.
+In May 2021, a single password was compromised and Colonial Pipeline was the victim of a large-scale ransomware attack that impacted the digital equipment managing the pipeline.
+It’s no longer a case of “if” your organization will be targeted but when.
 In early 2022, President Biden signed a national security memorandum on improving the nation’s cybersecurity.
 This order mandates multi-factor authentication (MFA) for all U.S. federal agencies.

-Cyber insurance companies understand that businesses of all sizes are targets of cybercriminals.
+Cyber insurance companies understand that businesses of all types and sizes are targets of cybercriminals.
 As a result, for any company to get coverage from a cyberattack, cybersecurity insurance providers now mandate that MFA be in place as a minimum requirement to procure cyber liability insurance.
+This insurance covers your organization against any financial losses resulting from data breaches.
 If MFA is not enabled on your company’s network and devices, insurance carriers will no longer offer cyber insurance coverage to your business.
-This insurance covers your organization against any financial losses resulting from data breaches.

 Lume’s cybersecurity services feature a layered approach to protection and responsiveness: endpoint protection, DNS protection, and cybersecurity training.
 Pick and choose a standalone product, or bundle it with other services to implement the most holistic cybersecurity solution.
 Contact us for more information.